Sankalp-Jain14/VideoCallWebRTC/README.md

 The SocketProvider initializes a webSocket instance using 'io' function from the 'socket.io-client' library and makes it avialable via the 'SocketContext'
 The useMemo hook is used to ensure that the socket is created only once preventing unnecessary re-creations

+Now the FrontEnd and backend are connected.
+The logic to enter in the room is here